USD ($)

 3. Message Switching: An older form of data transmission, message switching sends the entire message from sender to receiver, rather than breaking it into packets.

-Collision Reduction: In network communications, packet collisions can occur when multiple devices attempt to transmit simultaneously.
-Switching technology mitigates this risk by ensuring that data packets are routed directly to their destinations.
+Switching technology mitigates this risk by packet collision, ensuring that data packets are routed directly to their destinations.
+This approach reduces network congestion and improves overall efficiency

 Advantages of Switching